To Live (novel): From Avant-garde fiction to Literary Realism

 Since the disintegration of the avant-garde novel, Yu Hua's novel writing has undergone significant changes.
 This change is marked by his three full-length novels, Cries in the Drizzles, To Live, and Chronicle of a Blood Merchant.

 In the 1990s, Yu Hua's personal life underwent important changes.
 One of the most significant changes was the birth of his son.
 The sense of responsibility of becoming a father not only strengthened and enriched Yu Hua's understanding of "lives" but also became an opportunity for Yu Hua's creative transformation in the 1990s.
 To Live is a symbol of Yu Hua's transformation.
 By applying Realism to his work, Yu Hua was able to describe real-life in an observant and revealing form.
 Realism also enables him to describe realistic tragedies among lower classes during the special historical period in a more detailed and unembellished style.

 From short stories to long ones, Yu Hua's stories have become more comprehensive.
 While dark humor is still a highlighting feature of his work, his focus has switched from blood and death to the reflection on the reality of society and the life of the general public.
-So his works of this period were well recognized by readers and received high praise.
+His works of this period were well recognized by readers and received praise.